 - Pain related interventions: indications, assessment of patient suitability, complications and technical skills (if required)

-The training program offers a 12 month appointment in a full time position, working across 2 campuses:
+The training program offers an appointment in a full time position, working across 2 campuses:

 - Caulfield Hospital for the chronic pain service

 - The Alfred for acute pain, cancer pain and complex pain inpatients